wpenistone/THEMIS-DB-Sheets/README.md

 - THEMIS is hard-coded to only operate on the single spreadsheet it is bound to
 - It does not have the ability to see, access, or modify any of your other files in Google Drive
 - This permission is simply required by Google to allow the script to function within this one sheet

+#### Issues with Multiple Google Accounts
+Authorization failures often stem from being logged into multiple Google accounts.
+When you are logged into multiple Google accounts in the same browser, Google may not know which account to use when authorizing the script, leading to a "Permission Denied" error.

 **Solutions:**
 - **Set your primary account as the default**: Log out of all Google accounts.
 Then, log back into the account you use to edit the sheet first.
 This will set it as the default account for the browser session